trevonerd/polyficky/README.md

 ### TL;DR

-These features will never be implemented in PolySticky:
+These features will never be implemented in Polyficky:

 - Callbacks for sticky state changes
 - Switching classes between different sticky states
 - Other features that add non-standard functionality

-If your request isn’t about one of these, you are welcome to [create an issue](https://github.com/wilddeer/polysticky/issues/new).
-Please check [existing issues](https://github.com/wilddeer/polysticky/issues) before creating new one.
+If your request isn’t about one of these, you are welcome to [create an issue](https://github.com/trevonerd/polyficky/issues/new).
+Please check [existing issues](https://github.com/trevonerd/polyficky/issues) before creating new one.

 ### Some reasoning

-PolySticky is a [polyfill](https://en.wikipedia.org/wiki/Polyfill).
+Polyficky is a [polyfill](https://en.wikipedia.org/wiki/Polyfill).
 This means that it implements a feature (sticky positioning in this case) that already exists in some browsers natively, and allows to use this feature in the browsers that don’t support it yet and older versions of the browsers that didn’t support it at the time.
 This is its only purpose.

-This also means that PolySticky does nothing in the browsers that _do_ support sticky positioning.
+This also means that Polyficky does nothing in the browsers that _do_ support sticky positioning.
 Which, in turn, means that those browsers won’t support any additional non-standard features.

 ## Bug reports